standard-procedure/async/README.md

 - If you make a public method asynchronous, you need to make _all_ public methods asynchronous.
 You cannot mix and match asynchronous and synchronous usage.
 - Never make internal instance variables directly accessible without an asynchronous method call.
 Do not use `attr_reader` or `attr_accessor` -  these will bypass the internal queue and you may get inconsistent results from the actor.
 For the same reason, never update internal variables outside of an asynchronous call.
-- When an object is calling its own internal methods, never use `await` or `take` as this will cause your actor to block indefinitely.
+- When an object is calling its own internal methods, never use `await` or `value` as this will cause your actor to block indefinitely.
 Either call the asynchronous method if it does not matter when the method call starts or finishes.
 Or use the internal implementation `_rename` if the call needs to start immediately or you need the return value.
 - Avoid class variables.
 These are effectively global variables that are accessible without any locking around them, so you could get inconsistent results.

 ## Making Rails work with Concurrent-Ruby